Mission Plan

 University of Louisiana at Lafayette

-Eric Pante earned his MS degree at the College of Charleston and entered the PhD program in Evolutionary and Environmental Biology at the University of Louisiana at Lafayette in 2006.
-He is interested in the ecology and evolution of marine invertebrates, and has participated on projects focusing on the zonation of macro-invertebrates within French Polynesian atoll lagoons, population dynamics and competitive interactions in estuarine fish ectoparasites, and temporal changes in Bahamian shallow-water coral communities.
+Eric Pante earned his MS at the College of Charleston and entered the PhD program in evolutionary and environmental biology at the University of Louisiana at Lafayette, in 2006.
+He is interested in the ecology and evolution of marine invertebrates, and has participated in projects focusing on the zonation of macro-invertebrates within French Polynesian atoll lagoons, population dynamics and competitive interactions in estuarine fish ectoparasites, and temporal changes in Bahamian shallow-water coral communities.
 His doctoral research is centered on the phylogenetics and global biogeography of the Chrysogorgiidae, a primarily deep-sea family of octocorals.
-Eric is also interested in the evolution and conservation of invertebrates living on seamounts.
-Eric loves puppies, too.
+Pante is also interested in the evolution and conservation of invertebrates living on seamounts.

 Mike RandallMike Randall